 Mays Business School, along with Halliburton, hosts a case competition where teams of four undergraduate or master’s students compete to develop a solution to a problem relevant to an oilfield services company.
 At least three team members must be in Mays, with up to one member from a discipline outside Mays, providing many teams with a multidisciplinary experience.
 Students are given 48 hours to prepare their solutions.
 The cases are presented to Halliburton executives with prize money awarded to the first through third-place teams.

 The competition will be judged by Halliburton executives.
-Teams must include four members with at least three members being Mays students (MS or BBA, no MBA or PhD).
-The fourth members can be from a college outside of Mays or a Mays student.
+Teams must include four members with at least three members being Mays students (MS or BBA, no MBA or Ph.D.).
+The fourth member can be from a college outside of Mays or a Mays student.
 Successful teams in the past included a petroleum engineering student, students from the geology department, Bush School energy policy program, etc. Having a diversified team might be valuable.
-Previous participants said the benefits to participating were the interaction with executives and the information learned in such a short period of time.
+Previous participants said the benefits of participating were the interaction with executives and the information learned in such a short period of time.